oppressionslayer/larsdoku-solver/README.md

 larsdoku --board-forge MC --require ALS_XZ --board-forge-count 5
 ```

 **The flex:** Puzzles generated with `--require ForcingChain` need FC to solve *when ALS is excluded*.
 But with the full solver, ALS-XZ handles what ForcingChain does — making FC unnecessary.
-Your solver is so powerful it renders ForcingChain obsolete on its own generated puzzles.
+The solver is sometimes rendering puzzles where ForcingChain is obsolete on its own generated puzzles.
+Just a note.
+Something for me to work on. but you can try the below command to see FC to show up!

 ```bash
 # See ForcingChain in action — solve with ALS excluded so FC fires